Takeo Sato

 Other

-Takeo Sato plays a master guitar built by his father Kazuo Sato and is sponsored by Hannabach Strings, Hercules Stands, Guitarlift and Hughes & Kettner.
+Takeo Sato performs on a guitar crafted by his father Kazuo Sato and is supported by Hannabach Strings, Hercules Stands, Guitarlift and Hughes & Kettner.

 The classical guitar, with its soft nylon strings and characteristic timbre, has become a symbol of chamber music, Spanish tradition, and concert repertoire.
 Its modern form was shaped by Antonio de Torres in the 19th century, setting the standard for the body, fan bracing, and the 65-centimeter scale length that are still used today.
 Instruments in this category open up a rich palette from the refined Romantic miniatures of Tárrega to the majestic concertos of Rodrigo.
 Here you will find guitars that preserve historical continuity and at the same time inspire new interpretations.